 The Mission Tiki Drive In has been in Montclair for 63 years and is supposed to close later this year.
 However, thanks to social distancing amid the pandemic it is getting a chance to keep lighting up the night for those of us in Southern California.
-Unfortunately, other drive-ins around the Los Angeles area are closed at the moment but if you are willing to travel the distance you can still watch a movie on the big screen.
 The swap meet cannot be open at this time but thankfully watching a movie from your own vehicle is still okay.
 Both the restrooms and the concession stands remain open but they do ask that you wear a mask whenever you leave your vehicle.

 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.

 I feel so lucky to have a place to go where we can safely have a fun experience.
 Growing up I used to have to drive to another state to visit a drive-in theatre.
 But I loved going for the experience and opportunity to spend quality time with my friends and family.
 Things are definitely different right now and you do have to stay in your car unless you’re going to the restroom or concession.
 Yet, the nostalgia still exists and this is perhaps an even more special experience now than it ever has been before.

 How to Have a Great Visit to the Drive In

 Be sure to arrive as early as you can.
 Yes, that will mean that you’re spending extra time waiting for the movie to start.
 But, waiting in the parking lot is better than waiting in traffic to get in and risk missing the start of the movie.
 I will be the first to admit that this past Saturday night I thought I could arrive 20 minutes before Knives Out started and would not have a problem getting in.
 It was 7:50 when I was one mile from the entrance and at 8:30 I was still one mile away because of how backed up the line was.